My Cultural Culinary Cuisine

 Pretty heavy questions to place from a Chefs point of view let alone a Maori one

-Personally I have always used New Zealand food products whilst on post overseas with my wife.
+Personally I have always used New Zealand food products whilst on post overseas.
 I would promote any New Zealand product but when it comes to cooking Maori cuisine the equivalent produce would not always be available.
-However I could gather puha and watercress in most countries visited because it was readily available on the side of the road even in our back garden when we did have one.
+However I could gather puha and watercress in most countries visited because it was readily available even in our back garden when we did have one.

 So I often wonder why an ICONIC product we could proudly identify as typical Maori Cuisine has not yet been created.
 Maybe something will come of it soon enough.